haani1224/1-SECPH/Intergrity-and-anti-corruption-course/README.md

 <a href="https://github.com/haani1224/SECPH-1/blob/main/Intergrity-and-anti-corruption-course/T2b-PosterPR05.pdf" alt="Poster">View Poster</a>

 ### Assignment 3 : Public Service Announcement (PSA) Video
 The purpose of this short video that my group has made is to raise awareness about AI use in society, especially among students in this generation.
-The application we used for this video is Powtoon.<br />
+The application we used for this video is Plotagon.<br />
 <a href="https://youtu.be/edUKVwfInE8?si=FM97YnBTASDpUh6T" alt="Video">View Video</a>

 ### Assignment 4 : Micro-Camera Presentation